-We introduce a framework that enables access to heteroge-

-Workshop on Visual Interfaces to the Social and Semantic Web (VISSW2010), IUI2010, Feb 7, 2010, Hong Kong, China.
-Copyright is held by the author/owner(s). neous data sources by means of a conceptual schema and supports the users in the task of formulating a precise query over it.
+We introduce a framework that enables access to heterogeneous data sources by means of a conceptual schema and supports the users in the task of formulating a precise query over it.
 In describing a specific domain, the ontology defines a vocabulary which is often richer than the logical schema of the underlying data and usually closer to the user's own vocabulary.
 The ontology can thus be effectively exploited by the user in order to formulate a query that best captures their information need.
 The user is constantly guided and assisted in this task by an intuitive visual interface, whose intelligence is dynamically driven by reasoning over the ontology.
 The inferences drawn on the conceptual schema help the user in choosing what is more appropriate with respect to their information need, restricting the possible choices to only those parts of the ontology which are relevant and meaningful in a given context.